octopus-platform/joern/docs/source/querying.rst

 is named ``len`` and is passed as a parameter to the function and a control flow path exists satisfying the following two conditions:

-\begin{itemize}
-\item The variable \code{len} is not re-defined on the way.
+* The variable ``len`` is not re-defined on the way.
-\item The variable is not used inside a relational or equality expression on the way, i.e., its numerical value is not ``checked'' against some other variable.
+* The variable is not used inside a relational or equality expression on the way, i.e., its numerical value is not ``checked'' against some other variable.
-\end{itemize}

 You can use the following traversal to achieve this: